 From warmly answering sundry phone calls, to maintaining the digital and paper file systems and calmly combatting buckets of chaos with his tiny shovel full of logic, Mark is GNAT’s sensible jack-of-all-trades.

-Miriah is a master juggler, not only handling programming and marketing for five channels, but also managing and marketing all the content available on our Video On Demand player.
+Miriah is a master juggler, not only handling programming and marketing for five channels, but also managing and marketing all online content.
 And did we mention that she’s also in charge of fielding the endless questions not only from the public but from the forgetful staff?

 Andrew lived in Vermont as a child, attended Mt.
 Anthony Union High School and studied political science at University of Vermont.
 He moved to Brooklyn and worked in the commercial photography field until obtaining a masters degree in education from Teachers College at Columbia University.
 He and his wife moved back to Vermont in 1987 to purchase, Christmas Days a retail business in Sunderland, Vermont.
 His professional experience includes, middle school teacher, commercial photographer, news reporter, arts editor and managing editor of the Manchester Journal.
 Andrew’s experience and knowledge of our local community helps him lead the GNAT News Project.